mascanio/Decryptbijection/README.md

 The original author of this code is Alberto Casas Ortiz, Spain.

-If you use this code, include this file with it.
-The license of your derivate project must be LGPL and you must include my authory of the original code.

-If you use this code, please conctact me before doing it through this github account, and i will answer any doubt.
+If you are going to use this code, please conctact me before doing it through this github account, and I will answer any doubt.

 Thank you.